 So, Can Shopping Change the World?

 In a word: No.

-As Annie Leonard explains in her animated video, The Story of Change (above), socially and environmentally responsible shopping is a great place to start, but a lousy place to end.
+As Annie Leonard explains in her animated video, The Story of Change (below), socially and environmentally responsible shopping is a great place to start—but a lousy place to end.

 To create the sustainable, peaceful, healthy world we want, we need to do much more than shop.
 Shopping might be enjoyable, easy and necessary, but I would argue that being an informed and active citizen is much more fulfilling—and these days, desperately necessary.